Measuring the influence of beliefs in belief networks: Results

-For all cases, model 5 had the lowest values of BIC and therefore was selected as best fitting model.
+For all cases, model with no constraints between the groups had the lowest values of BIC and therefore was selected as best fitting model.
 Second best model is the model with equal edges and weights.
 This means that in all cases the estimated network performed better than the null model and that there are differences in network structure and temperature between various groups.

 For groups estimated on the basis of the ideological self-identification of the respondent, differences between belief networks can be seen in figure \ref{fig:bn-lr}.
 All 5 belief networks exhibit low dimensionality and a relatively simple psychological structure which is expected in belief systems \citep{endersConspiracyBeliefsForm2021}.